-The Group maintains a central listing of the Group's material risks in a risk register that will define the Group's and the Group Companies' Risk Universe.
-The key risk drivers documented within the risk register is updated annually or more frequently as required by the risk team in conjunction with the risk owners.
+To support this monitoring the Group maintains a central listing of the Group's material risks in a risk register that defines the Group's and the Group Companies' Risk Universe.
+The key risk drivers documented within the risk register is updated annually or more frequently as required by the risk team in conjunction with assigned risk owners.
 These key risk drivers are mitigated by a documented control framework of policies, procedures, processes and controls used to manage risk.
-The control framework is assessed at least on an annual basis or more frequently as required.
+The control framework is assessed by risk owners at least on an annual basis or more frequently as required.
+Any material control issues or material change in risk exposures are reported to the MRC and BRC.